Kurage-Gyo/warden-bot/README.md

 - Your prompt should look like this now: "(discord) user@host:~$"
 - You can now install requirements using:
 `pip install discord.py`
+`pip install python-dotenv`
 - Create directory to contain project's files & go into created directory:
 `mkdir warden-bot`
 - Save your environment's requirements to a file:
 `pip freeze > requirements.txt`
 2. Build the simple bot
-- Go to your venv directory and open .env file
+- Go to your venv directory then create and open .env file `touch .env`
 `vi .env`
 add the following lines
     - Replace Y0UR.DISCORD-.TOKEN-FROM-DISCORD with your discord token